All Episodes

 Okay, let's just put it at that.

-Uh Judge Roy Moore, I was I was down at the rally talking for for him with the governor yesterday.
+Judge Roy Moore, I was down at the rally talking for him with the governor yesterday.

 He is pure MAGA.

-He is America first, he's making America great again, a guy who stood up for the truth, stood up for faith, God in the American way.
+He's Make America Great Again, a guy who stood up for the truth, stood up for faith, God, and the American way.

-And he he's running against this person, Luther Strange, who's quintessential swamp creature.
+And he's running against this person, Luther Strange, who's a quintessential swamp creature.

 He's a lobbyist.

-You know, he he is the he is you know, all you need to know is forget what the president said about him because you know he's been given bad advice.
+He is, all you need to know is forget what the president said about him because he's been given bad advice.

-No, it's not it's not disheartening at all because I I you know I I know what the president's all about and how he's committed to his agenda.
+No, it's not disheartening at all because I know what the president's all about and how he's committed to his agenda.

 We need to give him as much ammunition as possible.

-We need to support people who really understand what happened on November the eighth, uh, as opposed to people who just want business as usual.
+We need to support people who really understand what happened on November the 8th, as opposed to people who just want business as usual.

-Now let me uh let me just change the subject just a little bit here, because y uh you've recently left that area and you um was that your first experience ever being uh w in that uh swamp.
+Now, let me just change the subject just a little bit here because you've recently left that area and you was that your first experience ever being in that swamp?

-Well, uh I spent six years as a professor of irregular warfare at the Defense Department at a National Defense University, but but that was uh you know, that was very different.
+Well, I spent six years as a professor of irregular warfare at the Defense Department at National Defense University, but that was very different.

-Yeah, it was uh it's my first experience at uh you know the highest level of American politics um and and surrounded by swamp creatures, yeah.
+Yeah, it's my first experience at the highest level of American politics and surrounded by swamp creatures.

-What was your uh the biggest takeaway that the American people want to hear from you on this?
+What was your biggest takeaway that the American people, because I think American people want to hear from you on this?

-What what's your biggest takeaway uh from there that um Americans can do and what Americans should know about the way that this stuff works.
+What's your biggest takeaway from there that Americans can do and what Americans should know about the way that this stuff works?

-Number one, the president's never gonna give up.
+Number one, the president's never going to give up.

-So w whatever happens uh on the short term, the the number of bad guys ran in the president in the White House is a temporary state of affairs.
+So whatever happens on the short term, the number of bad guys surrounding the president in the White House is a temporary state of affairs.

 I said that in my resignation letter.

-We will be back, or people who share the president's adjustment have faith.
+We will be back, or people who share the president's address have faith.

 Can you hear me?